OpenAI GPT-5 Rollout: 4o, o3, & o4-mini Are Back?

 As you can see on the snippet above taken from the ChatGPT release notes, it’s confirmed that the GPT-4o and o3 models have officially reached the end of their lifecycle.
 All of your saved conversations in the ChatGPT web interface will be automatically switched to the new GPT-5 model versions, according to the conversation’s contents.

-GPT-5 is considered a general improvement on all of the models existing to this day, and thus is meant to replace them in the upcoming days after launch.
+GPT-5 is considered a general improvement on all of the models existing to this day, and thus is meant to replace them in the days following launch.
 If you want to know more about the new features, availability, and usage limits of OpenAI’s new flagship LLM, you can check out the official OpenAI launch article for GPT-5, or this rather detailed post by Simon Willison who goes more in-depth on the model characteristics, capabilities and the API pricing.

 Pro and Team tier users have access to GPT-5 Thinking Pro, which is an extended version of the base GPT-5 Thinking model.
 Pro and Enterprise plan users will also have access to some of the older models, but still only for a limited time.

-Only The GPT-5 and GPT-5 Thinking Remain
+Only The GPT-5 and GPT-5 Fast and Thinking Will Remain

 “GPT-5 in ChatGPT is our next flagship model and the new default for all logged-in users.
 It simplifies ChatGPT to a single auto-switching system that brings together the best of our previous models into a smart, fast model.”